-International travel from Paris, France to Brussels, Belgium is: Partially open.
+Travel from Paris, France to Brussels, Belgium is: Partially open.

-Entry into Belgium is currently allowed for: Entry is partially open for citizens and permanent residents of France.
+International entry is currently allowed for: Entry is partially open for citizens and permanent residents of France.

 The current restriction level for returning to Paris, France from Belgium is: Partially open.